yxue5/CSE442/README.md

 ## Game Instructions:

-Ground Attack: If you press Z while in idle you do a spinning ground attack that stuns your opponent
+Combo Attack: If you press Z you initiate a combo attack that you can chain by pressing Z at the end of each hit.
+This move is not yet fully implemented.

 Dash: Double tap left or right